 Adding gold bullion to your investment portfolio is the ultimate way of safeguarding your wealth, as gold performs well during times of turmoil and economic uncertainty.
 As a result, it adds an element of financial insurance to your investment portfolio.
 This is evident in last year's metrics.
-The price of gold reached an all-time high in August last year, in the midst of a global pandemic and the subsequent economic upheaval.
+During the global pandemic the price of gold posted new highs as investors reacted to the uncertainty brought about by covid and the subsequent economic upheaval.
 A similar rise in the value of gold coins can be observed throughout history, during times of turmoil.
 But, what are gold coins worth?

 What Are Gold Coins Worth?

 The price of gold bullion coins is easily calculated.
 However, the price is not fixed, and it will fluctuate, just like any other investment.
 This means that you will need to keep an eye on the current market price for gold in order to understand their current value.
 The following are the main factors that will influence how much gold coins are worth.

 Weight: The weight of a gold coin will always influence its worth.
 The larger coins cost more, with smaller coins costing less.

 Gold content: The higher the gold content, the higher the value of the coin.
 For instance, Canadian Maple Leaf coins are amongst the purest gold coins, and they are amongst the most valuable.

 Gold spot price: This refers to the wholesale price at which large 400-ounce gold bars are traded between banks in the international markets.
 Generally speaking, you should expect to pay about 4-6% over the spot price, as there will be a ‘premium’.
 This is a small margin that covers the cost of converting wholesale gold into smaller-sized retail investment coins.
 It will also contain a small fee for the gold dealer.